YOUR PILOT CAREER STARTS HERE

 COST & SCHEDULE

-The cost of the program is approximately CAD$145,000 including tax, which covers tuition, compulsory fees, books, uniform, and third-party fees such as aviation tests and exams.
-The program is billed monthly in advance on a pre-authorized debit contract.
+The cost of the course is approximately CAD$145,000 including tax, which covers tuition, compulsory fees, books, uniform, and third-party fees such as aviation tests and exams.
+The course is billed monthly in advance on a pre-authorized debit contract.
 In addition to the course price, you should budget housing costs in the Collingwood area at approximately $1,000-$1,100 per month with 3-5 roommates or $1,300-$1,400 per month with 1-2 roommates.
 You will also need to purchase a headset and iPad.

-The program will start in September 2023.
 The end date depends on the completion of flight training hours and may vary per student.
 (Usually 18 months).

 If you are accepted into the Cadet Program, an additional cost of approximately CAD$15,000 will be required to build flight time in preparation for your 737 type rating.
 Graduates of the Cadet Program will begin training on the Boeing 737 Max immediately upon graduation.